cpa4001/hi-hungry-im-dad/README.md

 # hi-hungry-im-dad
 hi-hungry-im-dad is a simple web app aplication that uses the Flask python framework.
 Hi Hungry, Im Dad looks into a small joke dataset that has been cleaned for expletive language by a neural network, and presents it to the user client.
+This application was built by Christian Apostoli and Jairo Garciga for SunHacks 2021.

 ``` sh
 #clone repo to desired directory